I’ve been pretty busy in EVE Online since I’ve joined Blank Space and thus rejoined NCDot.

 No one came to defend the structure anyway, which turned out to be a faction Fortizar on its final timer.
 Which, to be honest, made me a bit sad.

 Faction Fortizars came into being when CCP converted all old, player-built outposts into citadels in 2018.
-The ramifications of that conversion were manifold, but for me personally the biggest consequence by far was that these outposts lost their status of eternal existence due to it.
+The ramifications of that conversion were manifold, but for me personally the biggest consequence by far was that these outposts lost their state of eternal existence due to it.

 The old outposts, once built, were immovable and indestructible.
 They could change hands – voluntarily or by force – but they wouldn’t go away.
 I was around when those outposts were still a huge undertaking to build and thus pretty rare, a long time ago, and I also contributed to some of them being paid for and deployed in a couple of ways, so I always had somewhat of a soft spot for them.